Psychedelic/dank-docs/docs/resources/privacy.md

 If at any point there is a new communication channel that generates a point of data processing, like the future addition of a forum or newsletter, they will be added on this page and users will be informed on that specific point of entry as well.
 At the moment, none of those exist.

-If in need to contact us regarding our privacy policies, refer to our Discord channel or send us an email at **hi@dank.ooo**
+If in need to contact us regarding our privacy policies, refer to our Discord channel.